thescar101/geometric-entities-2d/README.md

 Created for CIS4930 Geometric Data Structures and Algorithms.

-## How to compile and run the test program on Linux
+## Compile and test on Linux

-Before starting, you will need to install git and g++.
+Before starting, you will need git and g++.
-On Debian or Ubuntu, both can be installed from the terminal with:
+On Debian and Ubuntu, open a terminal and install both with:
 ```
 sudo apt install git build-essential
 ```